Frances is clerked primarily by Tom O’Connor, Joe Ralph, Joe Fletcher and Josie Ryan.

 Clinical Negligence: has experience, from preliminary advices, through to pleadings, interim applications and hearings in a wide array of cases.
 Her practice includes cases concerning secondary victims, stillbirths and cosmetic surgery, as well as Fatal Accidents Act and contribution claims.

 Inquests: represents families, medical clinicians, NHS Trusts and police forces in substantial inquests including those raising Article 2 ECHR and DoLS.
-Frances acted for a police force at one of the first inquests to go ahead remotely during the Covid-19 pandemic.

 Police Civil Actions: misfeasance claims, including Human Rights Act arguments, and judicial review.

 Police Misconduct: frequently asked to advise and to represent the AA at misconduct hearings, including those relating to allegations of dishonesty.
+Frances has experience representing the AA in judicial reviews of panel decisions.

 Police Operational Advice: on range of matters whilst seconded to two police forces and upon return to practice.